-Throughout the Pells Pool 2016 season, I did regular laps of longhand on paper scrolls the length of the pool (50 yards/150 feet).
-The work moves between: memory and desire; the here and now; commonplace passages collected for motivation or courage; things seen and told.
+Throughout the Pells Pool 2016 and 2017 seasons, I did regular laps of longhand on paper scrolls the length of the pool (50 yards/150 feet).
+The work moved between: memory and desire; the here and now; commonplace passages collected for motivation or courage; things seen and told.

-To reach a mile of longhand I will need to complete 35 laps/lines over five scrolls.
-This will be the equivalent of a novel: some 100,000 words.
+To reach a mile of longhand I had to complete 35 laps/lines over five scrolls: the equivalent of a novel, some 100,000 words.

 Two scrolls were completed within the 2016 season.
-Another has been in progress through winter and spring (as fishermen spend shore-leave mending their nets).
-The fourth will be written poolside in the Pells 2017 season, with the mile being completed beside Lake Geneva as a resident at the Jan Michalski Foundation for Writing and Literature.
+Another was done through winter and spring (as fishermen spend shore-leave mending their nets).
+The fourth was written poolside in the Pells 2017 season, with the mile completed beside Lake Geneva as a resident at the Jan Michalski Foundation for Writing and Literature.

-As with swum laps of the pool, I may only become capable of this length, this endurance, through regular, daily practice, and by paying no mind to how I feel about this: the boredom, my discomfort.
-I will show up, simply, and let the practice teach me.
-Play a confidence trick on myself.
+As with swum laps of the pool, I only became capable of this length, this endurance, through regular, daily practice, and by paying no mind to how I felt about this: the boredom, my discomfort.
+I showed up, simply, and let the practice teach me.
+Played a confidence trick on myself.

 “Moving, subtle, lucid” Robert Macfarlane, author of The Wild Places

 “Elegant, humble.”
 Dr Martin Shaw, mythologist and story-teller